saisridhar-2001/saisridhar-2001/README.md

 - 👋 Hi, I’m @saisridhar-2001
-- 👀 I’m interested to learn Java, python, Sql, data science, artificial intelligence & to do real world projects
+- 👀 I’m interested to learn Java, python, Sql, and In Future  after few Years of Empoloyement I like to be In any of the Domains of  data science, artificial intelligence , Cloud Computing.
 - 🌱 I’m currently learning ...Python & java Basics(already reached medium lvl)
-- 💞️ I’m looking to work on ...Good MNCs like Google, TCS, amazon etc.
+- 💞️ I’m looking to work on ...Good MNCs or any IT organisation with Good Background.
 - 📫 How to reach me ...by my email saisridhar038@gmail.com

 <!---